 1. Set up 2 factor authentication / 2 step verification

-If it’s only one thing you do to improve your online security today, enable 2 factor or 2 step verification on your email accounts.
-Your email is often your gateway to all your other accounts and it needs some extra protection.
+If you only do one thing to improve your online security today, enable 2 factor or 2 step verification on your email accounts.
+Your email is often the gateway to all your online accounts so it needs some extra protection.
 Put simply, 2 step verification is a second, independent way of confirming who you are.
 It often comes in the form of a text message with a code, or an app that generates a rotating code.
-Most large services now offer it and it’s quite easy to set-up.
+Many services offer it and it’s quite easy to set-up.
 For example, Gmail has a great primer to get you started.
 Yahoo and Microsoft also have 2 factor authentication enabled.

 For your social media accounts, Facebook, Twitter and LinkedIn have all recently added this ability so it’s easy to keep your online accounts secure.